In that sense, religion does poison everything. It sneers at the good things of life, finding them wanting by its supernatural standards.

 Doubtless some of Rowland's value judgments could be supported by secular reasoning - e.g., I agree with her that the cult of celebrity has much disvalue.
 But this has nothing to do with God's presence or absence.
 Indeed, most participants in the cult of celebrity are probably not atheists, since atheists make up only a small percentage of the population of the United States, where celebrity worship is surely most pronounced.
 Nor were atheists to blame for past cultural formations that could attract similar criticism.
 I'm thinking especially of the value accorded in past ages to kings and aristocrats - indeed, this attitude flourished during periods that are notable for their religiosity.

 I don't want to go into every dubious claim made by Rowland, but note how she is unable to conceive that love might be of enormous value to us, even though it is not somehow grounded in the supernatural.
 And she sneers at the idea that the intellect is a device for satisfying our desires.
-The intellect does more than that.
+To be fair, the intellect does more than that.
 It helps us gain understanding of the world (which, of course, can in many cases help us satisfy our desires).
 But more fundamentally, what is wrong with taking rational action to satisfy our desires, i.e. to make the world more as we wish it to be?
 Why is that something to sneer at?

 The religious tend to deprecate the desires, values, and so on that people actually have, together with the processes of fulfilling them, but this shows a mean-spirited attitude to ordinary human flourishing.